DemonPandaz2763/Snake-NEAT/README.md

 ## Usage

-Before running the game, ensure that you have a config.txt file in the project directory.
+Before running the game, ensure that you have the config.txt file in the project directory.
 This is the AI's, it doesn't like to play without it.

 Run the game using:
 ```